Joseph-Mitchell/Address-Book-Challenge/docs/domain-models-test-plan.md

 #### UserInteraction.editContact()
  - [x] Prompts choice of attribute to edit
- - [ ] Prompts input for each default attribute
+ - [x] Prompts input for each default attribute
- - [ ] Prompts user choice for detail removal and addition
+ - [x] Prompts user choice for detail removal and addition
- - [ ] Confirm detail added
- - [ ] Prompt user choice for detail to remove
+ - [x] Prompt user choice for detail to remove
  - [ ] Prompt user choice for detail to edit and value

 ### User Story 7